What Is Karmatin™? VEGAMOUR's Quest for Vegan Keratin

 Karmatin™ Is Here

-VEGAMOUR's unique spin (thanks to Argiope Bruennichi, the gorgeous, non-poisonous, yellow-and-black garden spider that inspired bio-mimetic spider silk!) is something called microencapsulation, the process which turns b-silk™ protein into Karmatin™.
+VEGAMOUR's unique spin is something called microencapsulation, the process which turns b-silk™ protein into Karmatin™.
 It’s instant good karma for your hair!

-Our GRO Revitalizing Shampoo and GRO Revitalizing Conditioner do more than simply cleanse and repair.
+Our best-selling shampoos and conditioners do more than simply cleanse and repair.
 Karmatin™ smooths, strengthens and repairs damaged follicles, plus added shine, body and softness.
 Wild-harvested marula, baobab and ximenia oils nourish and moisturize every strand.

 After years of research and development, Karmatin™ is finally here and we can't wait for you to try it!